isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-04-post-east-of-suez-the-mystique-of-travel.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-2/east-of-suez/kennie1.png">
 <b>Kennie Ting</b> is the Director of the Asian Civilisations Museum and Group Director of Museums at the National Heritage Board.
-He is the author of the book, "The Romance of the Grand Tour: 100 Years of Travel in South East Asia" which explores the colonial heritage of Southeast Asian port cities and the history of travel to the East.
+He is the author of the book, <i>The Romance of the Grand Tour: 100 Years of Travel in South East Asia</i> which explores the colonial heritage of Southeast Asian port cities and the history of travel to the East.
 </div>

 <a href="/vol-13/issue-2/jul-sep-2017/"><center>Back to Issue</center></a>